j4ra/MusicId/README.md

 > __Q: I see some errors in the logs.__
 >
 > A: There is nothing to worry about.
-Important part is the
+Important part is the stats at the end of each run.
+These have following format: "Visited: (total files visited) Skipped: (files with filled metadata) Error: (number of error encountered) Updated: (files that were identified and updated)"

 > __Q: If I have an issue, what should I do?__
 >